Charleroi: Rail

 Charleroi is connected by train to other major Belgian cities through the main Charleroi-Central railway station.
 The city also has a secondary railway station, Charleroi-West, on the Charleroi-to-Ottignies line.

 River transport

 The Port autonome de Charleroi gives access through the Belgian, Dutch and French canal and river network to three major ports (Dunkirk, Antwerp and Rotterdam).
-Il is composed of twenty-nine ports in the region of Charleroi distributed along the river Sambre and the Brussels-Charleroi canal.
-It has 8 km of embankments, 5 million tons of goods transported each year, 10.000 containers and a trimodal platform for the containers;
+It is composed of twenty-nine ports in the region of Charleroi distributed along the river Sambre and the Brussels-Charleroi canal.
+It has 8 km of embankments, 5 million tons of goods transported each year, 10,000 containers and a trimodal platform for the containers;

-100 companies have a concession and there are 1700 direct and 1000 indirect jobs associated.
+100 companies have a concession and there are 1,700 direct and 1,000 indirect jobs associated.